manticoresoftware/manticoresearch/manual/Logging/Query_logging.md

 *   "bool" for `SPH_MATCH_BOOLEAN` mode;
 *   "ext" for `SPH_MATCH_EXTENDED` mode;
 *   "ext2" for `SPH_MATCH_EXTENDED2` mode;
-*   "scan" if the full scan mode was used, either by being specified with `SPH_MATCH_FULLSCAN`
+*   "scan" if the full scan mode was used, either by being specified with `SPH_MATCH_FULLSCAN` or if the query was empty.

-Sort mode can take one of the following values:
+`sort-mode` can have one of the following values:

 *   "rel" for `SPH_SORT_RELEVANCE` mode;
 *   "attr-" for `SPH_SORT_ATTR_DESC` mode;